RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Perception

-The wrench head needs to be detected in order to plan how it will operate on the valve.
-Orientation needs to be accurately evaluated.
-This processing is performed on the ROI extracted by the wrench detector.
-First, we binarize the image by using the Otsu's thresholding algorithm~\cite{otsu1979threshold} as in the upper part of Figure~\ref{fig:wrench_head_elaboration}.
-Then, we retrieve the contours of the binarized image by using the algorithm developed by Suzuki~\cite{suzuki1985topological}.
-We find the convex hull of the contours using the Sklansky’s algorithm~\cite{sklansky1982finding}.
-This allows us to estimate the 2D coordinates $(u_c, v_c)$ of the grip center by calculating the centroid of the green triangle visible in Figure~\ref{fig:wrench_head_elaboration}.
-We calculate the \textit{x}- and \textit{y}- orientations (\textit{green} and \textit{red} lines of Figure \ref{fig:wrench_3d}) of the grip center by calculating the angle of the line passing through the green point and the grip center itself.
-The formula for this calculation is reported in Equation~\ref{eq:wrench_inclination}:
+The wrench head orientation needs to be accurately evaluated.
+Indeed, the head can be turned to right or left and this orientation affects the procedure that joints wrench and valve (in Figure~\ref{fig:wrench_head_elaboration}, the head is oriented to the left).
+First, the ROI of the head is binarized by using the Otsu's thresholding algorithm~\cite{otsu1979threshold} (Figure~\ref{fig:wrench_head_elaboration}, \textit{upper} figure).
+Then, the contours of the binarized image are retrieved by~\cite{suzuki1985topological} and the convex hull of the contours (Convex-contour) is found by using the Sklansky’s algorithm~\cite{sklansky1982finding} (Figure~\ref{fig:wrench_head_elaboration}, \textit{lower} figure, \textit{white} contour).
+The largest convexity defect of the retrieved contour is computed (Figure~\ref{fig:wrench_head_elaboration}, \textit{green} triangle) and its centroid (Figure~\ref{fig:wrench_head_elaboration}, \textit{red} circle) reflects the head's grip center.
+It is characterized by the 2D coordinates $(u_c, v_c)$, while the \textit{x}- and \textit{y}- orientations (Figure \ref{fig:wrench_3d}, \textit{green} and \textit{red} lines) are derived from the angle of the line passing through the maximum point of the convexity defect (Figure~\ref{fig:wrench_head_elaboration}, \textit{green} circle) and the grip center itself.